-Republicans aren't done with Obamacare repeal
+Republicans push ahead with Obamacare repeal

 The leadership has also weighed in with the Congressional Budget Office to try to encourage it to speed up the process of assessing the bill's impact so Republicans can act if the votes materialize.

-There is no expectation that McConnell would bring the bill up on the floor if it did not have the support it needed to pass, but Republicans aren't far away from making it a possibility, a source close to the process told CNN.
+There is no expectation that McConnell would bring the bill up on the floor if it did not have the support needed to pass, but Republicans aren't far away from making it a possibility, a source close to the process told CNN.

 The fact that Republicans remain tantalizingly close to repealing and replacing the Affordable Care Act once and for all means this short week in the Senate will be do-or-die time for the legislation.
 Republican leaders are expected to gauge support for the proposal in Tuesday's conference lunch, according to two sources familiar with the process.